thinkong/freqtradestrategies/README.md

 If your strategy file somehow has strategies with mixed timeframes, please split it up or add them to both folders.

+## How to contribute

+You can add your strategy in the corresponding timeframe folder mentioned above.
+Then add your strategy in the strategy_<timeframe>.env file.
+Create a pull request.

+Please create an issue if you are using something other than the provided timeframe or something more than the freqtrade:develop tree.

 ## Note To Self